dim-lang/dim/README.md

-# Shepherd Programming Languge
+# nerd programming languge

-Shepherd - a modern, object-oriented, high performance programming language.
+nerd - a modern, object-oriented, high performance programming language.

-## Why shepherd?
+## Why nerd?

 Shepherd is a programming language crossed multiple platforms with friendly features and high performance.
 Shepherd is designed combining object-oriented and functional programming, compact memory layout based on [LLVM](https://llvm.org/) backend, compile or interpret as needed.
 Here're topics we want to introduce: